 Keep in mind that cast members don’t usually stop the walkways completely to avoid disrupting the ride; however most moving walkways can be stopped if needed.
 Just let the cast member know if you need this.
 The moving walkways can only be controlled when boarding or deboarding at the accessible boarding areas.
 Cast Members at the regular boarding areas can only do emergency slows or stops (for example, if someone trips).

-There are a few attractions that have moving walkways that can’t be slowed or stopped at Disney World:
+There are a few attractions that have moving walkways that can’t be slowed or stopped, all in Magic Kingdom at Disney World:

 - Pirates of the Caribbean – This ride has a moving ramp at the deboarding area which takes guests back up to the ground level, and it can’t be slowed or stopped.
 There is an elevator which bypasses this though.